diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 A commonly used error-detecting code is CRC-32 (32-bit cyclic redundancy check), which computes a 32-bit integer checksum for input of any size.
 CRC-32 is used for checksumming in Hadoop’s ChecksumFileSystem, while HDFS uses a more efficient variant called CRC-32C.

-HDFS transparently checksums all data written to it and by default verifies checksums when reading data.
+`HDFS transparently checksums all data written to it and by default verifies checksums when reading data`.
 A separate checksum is created for every `dfs.bytes-per-checksum` bytes of data.
 The default is 512 bytes, and because a CRC-32C checksum is 4 bytes long, the storage overhead is less than 1%.

 Datanodes are responsible for verifying the data they receive before storing the data and its checksum.
-A client writing data sends it to a pipeline of datanodes (as explained in Chapter 3), and the last datanode in the pipeline verifies the checksum.
+A client writing data sends it to a pipeline of datanodes (as explained in Chapter 3), and `the last datanode in the pipeline verifies the checksum`.

-When clients read data from datanodes, they verify checksums as well, comparing them with the ones stored at the datanodes.
-Each datanode keeps a persistent log of checksum verifications, so it knows the last time each of its blocks was verified.
+When clients read data from datanodes, they verify checksums as well, comparing them with the ones stored at the datanodes. `Each datanode keeps a persistent log of checksum verifications`, so it knows the last time each of its blocks was verified.
 When a client successfully verifies a block, it tells the datanode, which updates its log.
 Keeping statistics such as these is valuable in detecting bad disks.

-In addition to block verification on client reads, each datanode runs a DataBlockScanner in a background thread that periodically verifies all the blocks stored on the datanode.
+In addition to block verification on client reads, each datanode runs a **DataBlockScanner** in a background thread that periodically verifies all the blocks stored on the datanode.
 This is to guard against corruption due to “bit rot” in the physical storage media.

 Because HDFS stores replicas of blocks, it can “heal” corrupted blocks by copying one of the good replicas to produce a new, uncorrupt replica.
-It is possible to disable verification of checksums by passing false to the setVerify Checksum() method on FileSystem before using the open() method to read a file.
+`It is possible to disable verification of checksums` by passing false to the setVerifyChecksum() method on FileSystem before using the open() method to read a file.
 The same effect is possible from the shell by using the -ignoreCrc option with the -get or the equivalent -copyToLocal command.
 This feature is useful if you have a corrupt file that you want to inspect so you can decide what to do with it.
 For example, you might want to see whether it can be salvaged before you delete it.

 #### LocalFileSystem
 The Hadoop LocalFileSystem performs client-side checksumming.
 This means that when you write a file called filename, the filesystem client transparently creates a hidden file, `.filename.crc`, in the same directory containing the checksums for each chunk of the file.
 The chunk size is controlled by the `file.bytes-per-checksum` property, which defaults to 512 bytes.